KayllanePina/KayllanePina/README.md

 - I'm 19 years old

-* I love animals, games, music and all the kind of sports
+* I love animals, games, music and all kinds of sports

 -------------------------------------------